 Cloud App Security is now officially certified with Microsoft Compliance for ISO, HIPAA, CSA STAR, EU model clauses, and more.
 See the full list of certifications in the Microsoft Compliance Offerings article by selecting Cloud App Security.

 Import user groups (preview) When you connect apps using API connectors, Cloud App Security now enables you to import user groups, from Office 365 and Azure Active Directory.
 Typical scenarios that leverage imported user groups include: investigating which docs the HR people look at, or you can check if there's something unusual happening in the executive group, or if someone from the admin group performed an activity outside the US.
 For details and instructions, see Importing user groups.

 In the Activity log, you can now filter users and users in groups to show which activities were performed by a specific user, and which were performed on a specific user.
 For example, you can investigate activities in which the user impersonated others, and activities in which others impersonated this user.
 For more information, see Activities.

-When investigating a file in the Files page, if you drill down into the Collaborators of a specific file, you can now see more information about the collaborators, including whether or not they are Internal or External, Writers or Readers (file permissions), and when a file is shared with a group, you can now see all users who are members of the group.
-This enables you to see if the group members are external users.
+When investigating a file in the Files page, if you drill down into the Collaborators of a specific file, you can now see more information about the collaborators.
+This information includes if they're Internal or External, Writers or Readers (file permissions), and when a file is shared with a group you can now see all users who are members of the group.
+Seeing all users enables you to see if the group members are external users.

 IPv6 support is now available for all appliances.